 Laughner, J. L., G. C. Toon, D. Wunch, S. Roche, J. Mendonca, M. Kiel, C. M. Roehl, C. Petri, and P. O. Wennberg.
 "The Total Carbon Column Observing Network's GGG2020 Data Version."
 Earth Sys.
 Sci.
 Data, (in prep), in prep

-Retrieval of trace gas total columns require prior profiles of the gases retrieved to drive the forward model.
-For well-mixed gases, it is possible to derive accurate prior profiles using a straightforward algorithm that accounts for general patterns of atmospheric transport coupled with measured time series of the gases in questions.
-Here we describe the algorithm used to generate the prior profiles for GGG2020, a new version of the GGG2014 retrieval used for several instruments, including the Total Carbon Column Observating Network (TCCON).
+Optimal estimation retrievals of trace gas total columns require prior vertical profiles of the gases retrieved to drive the forward model and ensure the retrieval problem is mathematically well-posed.
+For well-mixed gases, it is possible to derive accurate prior profiles using an algorithm that accounts for general patterns of atmospheric transport coupled with measured time series of the gases in questions.
+Here we describe the algorithm used to generate the prior profiles for GGG2020, a new version of the GGG retrieval that is used to analyze spectra from solar-viewing Fourier transform spectrometers, including the Total Carbon Column Observing Network (TCCON).
+A particular focus of this work is improving the description of CO2, CH4, N2O, HF, and CO in the stratosphere.
 We show that the revised priors agree well with independent in situ and space-based measurements and improve the total column retrievals.

 MacDonald, C. G., J. L. Laughner , J. K. Hedelius, R. Nassar, J.-P. Mastrogiacomo, and D. Wunch.
 "Estimating Enhancement Ratios of Nitrogen Dioxide, Carbon Monoxide, and Carbon Dioxide using Satellite Observations."
 Atmos.
 Chem.
 Phys.
 Discuss., 2022, 1--30, doi: 10.5194/acp-2022-474, 2022